alettieri/itil-notes/ServiceDesign.md

 Right person for the job

-### Skills Framewfork for the Information Age (SFIA)
+### Skills Framework for the Information Age (SFIA)
 Example of common reference model for the identification of the skills needed to develop effective IT Services.

 ## Process Owner

-Responssible and Accountable for a specific process.
+Responsible and Accountable for a specific process.

 > For example if we were to define the SLM process, a Process Owner will be assigned to the process.